Home

 Locking Pliers

-Locking pliers are commonly referred to as Vise Grips, like tissues are called Kleenex.
+10 in.
+Professional Curved Jaw Locking Pliers Locking pliers are commonly referred to as Vise Grips, like tissues are called Kleenex.
 Most tool companies make locking pliers.
-They make them, but they do not make them well.
+They make them, but they do not always make them well.

 Multi-Meter or Test Light